-Publications of the ministry of agriculture like, cost of cultivation of principal crops in India report the value for cost-concepts by specific crops in major cultivating provinces.
+In agriculture, diesel is chiefly used to run farm machinery and equipment (including tractors, harvesters), and water-pump sets.
+Often these are afforded by relatively larger landowners and / or richer farmers.
+However, as described in the preceding paragraph, the input costs of diesel or petroleum products is imbedded in cost of hired machine labour and maintenance expenses on owned machinery.
+The costs are generated following certain cost concepts.45 Publications of the ministry of agriculture like, cost of cultivation of principal crops in India report the value for cost-concepts by specific crops in major cultivating provinces.
 There are 14 elements of cost included in the cost concept A1, and only two of these (namely, iv and v in footnote 45) are relevant to derive an estimate for fuel-input cost in agriculture.
 This form of data is cumbersome to utilise in extant analysis.

 However, the break-up of cost of cultivation per hectare categorised into operational and fixed costs is also available for specific crops.
 The operational cost is further grouped into labour (human, animal and machine), material (seeds, fertiliser, manure, insecticides), and service (irrigation, interest) categories.
 Depreciation on implements and farm buildings are included in fixed costs that also consist of rental value of owned land, rent paid on leased-in land, land revenue, cesses, and taxes, and interest on fixed capital.
-The latter categorisation of cost of cultivation appears to be more amenable for use in extant analysis.
+This categorisation of cost of cultivation appears to be more amenable for use in extant analysis.

-Crop ⇒ Whe eat #1 Sugarcane #2
+Crop ⇒ Agricultural Whe at ^{#1} Sugarcane ^{#2}

-Agricultural Year ⇒ Summary Statistic ↓ 2008-9 2009-10 2007-8 2008-9
+Year ⇒ Summary Statistic ↓ 2008-9 2009-10 2007-8 2008-9

 Minimum 3.3 3.7 0.6 1.5

 Maximum 14.8 15.0 10.5 7.4

 Average 11.2 10.6 3.3 2.6

 Median 12.3 10.6 2.1 2.0

-Table 15: Operational Cost of Machine Labour as Percentage of Total

-Cost per Hectare
+Table 15: Operational Cost of Machine Labour as Percentage of Total Cost per Hectare

-Source: Basic data from Reports of the CACP, GoI.
+Source: Basic data from Reports of the CACP, Gol, 2010b.